PJHkorea/discrete-filament-router-KR/docs/System_Specs.md

 What if we viewed ball lightning as a process of extremely slow dust explosion?
 And what if we applied that concept to plasma filament packets?

+What if we attempted ultra-precise control by injecting fusion fuel (in the form of dust-like particles) into a network of thin, vessel-like structures, creating an insulating shell of lithium gas, continuously adjusting the shell's containment using gentle electromagnetic forces, and—instead of allowing the 100-million-degree combustion reaction to escalate into an explosion—forcing it to "burn extremely slowly"?

 ---

 ## 1. Physical Hardware Topology & Multi-Layered Architecture (Topological Field Design & Multi-Tiered Protection Direction)